 - The UL and/or DL congestion information monitoring (see clause 5.45.3).

-Based on the PCC rule from PCF, the SMF requests the NG-RAN to report the information via GTP-U header to PSA UPF.
-This NG-RAN reported information is common to support congestion information exposure and to support ECN marking for L4S in PSA UPF as described in clause 5.37.3.3.
-In the case of congestion information exposure, the PSA UPF exposes the UL and/or DL congestion information via Nupf_EventExposure service or via SMF/PCF/NEF as described in clause 5.8.2.18.
+Based on the PCC rule from PCF, the SMF requests the NG-RAN to report congestion information (i.e. a percentage of congestion level for exposure) via GTP-U header to PSA UPF.
+This NG-RAN reported congestion information is sent to the PSA UPF in a common information element to support congestion information exposure and to support ECN marking for L4S in PSA UPF as described in clause 5.37.3.3.
+In the case of congestion information exposure, the PSA UPF interprets the RAN reported information as the percentage of congestion level for exposure and exposes the corresponding UL and/or DL congestion information via Nupf_EventExposure service or via SMF/PCF/NEF as described in clause 5.8.2.18.
 It can be applied to a Non-GBR or GBR QoS Flow.
+In the case of ECN marking for L4S in PSA UPF, the PSA UPF interprets the RAN reported information as percentage of packets that UPF uses for ECN marking for L4S as described in clause 5.37.3.3.

 - The UL and/or DL Data rate information (see clause 5.45.4).